afbento/DS4_ESP32_MSX/README.md

 One that ignores PIN8(OUT) of the MSX joystick port.

-And one that ESP32 disables U2 or U3, if the PIN8 signal of the corresponding Joystick is HIGH.
+And one that ESP32 disables U2 or U3 and sets its output signals to Hi-Z, if the PIN8 signal of the corresponding Joystick is HIGH.

 The ESP32 code can be used with these versions without any modification.